xxamii/ReversePolishCalculator/README.md

 # What I Learned

-- How to use the Reverse Polish Notation algorithm.
+- The Reverse Polish Notation algorithm.